huggingface/optimum-habana/examples/trl/README.md

 ### Running the model

-We can load the DPO-trained LoRA adaptors which were saved by the DPO training step and run it through example/text-generation folder.
+We can load the DPO-trained LoRA adaptors which were saved by the DPO training step and run it through the [text-generation example](https://github.com/huggingface/optimum-habana/tree/main/examples/text-generation).

 ```
 python run_generation.py \